Welcome to Gluten-Free Finder’s first travel blog!

 As the oldest continuously operating hotel in the Caribbean, the property began as a private residence and was transformed into The Crane Hotel, in 1887.
 The site of a small commercial port in the mid 18th century, it was known the the raising and lowering of cargo by crane so the surrounding district assumed the name, The Crane.

 The Crane Resort sits on 40 acres of seaside property with stunning views of the Southeast coast of Barbados.
-The sand has a pinkish hue and is some of the finest we’ve seen so far!
+The sand has a pinkish hue and is some of the finest we’ve seen!
 To our surprise, the sand did not get hot in the afternoon sun!

 Like most resorts, the rooms are divided into categories like ocean view, garden view and pool view.
 This time of year is busy, so for our 10 day stay, we had to book two different rooms.
-For the first week, we were in a one bedrooom garden deluxe with rooftop pool and for the remaining three days, we moved to a one bedroom garden with pool.
-Both were very spacious rooms that are decorated in the old world charm and style of the original hotel with four poster beds and dark wood finishes.
-The rooftop pool area was large with an outdoor fridge, sink and BBQ.
+For the first week, we were in a one bedrooom garden deluxe with rooftop pool.
+Then for the remaining three days, we moved to a one bedroom garden with pool.
+Both were very spacious rooms that are decorated in the old world charm of the original hotel.
+They featured four poster beds and dark wood finishes.
+The rooftop pool area was large with an outdoor kitchen.
 It was a unique space for private sun bathing, quiet time to ourselves and an intimate BBQ for two.

 The second room with the garden pool was surrounded by lush tropical plants and trees.
 The pool was larger than the rooftop pool, but, both were a nice option to have for a day of private relaxation.